foretsdaniels/Paddys-Food-Tracker/replit.md

 - Corrected shrinkage calculation to show dollar value of missing/stolen inventory
 - Updated filtering to focus on shrinkage > $10 as most important metric for tracking
 - Modified default sorting to prioritize shrinkage cost analysis
+- Added visual highlighting system for easy identification of problematic items
+- Implemented alert system for high shrinkage items and missing stock notifications
+- Added color-coded rows (red for high shrinkage, orange for missing stock)
+- Enhanced UX with warning and info notice boxes for immediate issue identification

 # User Preferences